LukePappa/Ourism/text.md

-Every particle of existence is subject to the world-branch in which it comes to abide everlastingly as pure being.
+Every particle of existence is subject to the world-branch in which it attains conscious unity with being, or self-realization.